mrtouch93/awesome-security-feed/README.md

 # Awesome Security Feeds
-A semi-curated list of Security Feed
+A semi-curated list of Security Feeds

 You can import the opml file to a service like Feedly